Brewgorithm/brewgorithm_devkit/README.md

 ### Overview
 Pre-trained Beer2vec model
 * This module offers pretrained vector representations of beers.
-* As with word embeddings, axises correspond to latent factors in the beer space, and the greater the cosine similarity of two beer vectors, the more similar those two beers are.

 Beer-focused Word Embeddings
 * This module offers pre-trained word embeddings specially designed to offer a deeper level of granularity for beer-specific vocabulary.
 * Embeddings are offered at 64, 128, 256, and 512 dimensions.
 Beer-relatedness word weighter
 * This system offers a shallow, dense neural network defined in Keras that weights whether a given word vector represents a word that is beer-related.
-* The word vectors the pre-trained model has been trained to handle come from `neural/beer_emb`.

 Language module
 * This module offers basic access to Sense2vec and Spacy utilities.
 It offers parsing as well as cleaning functions to help expedite development of natural language-related preprocessing.